LiYukeee/Blendswap-crawler/README.md

 ```

 If your cookie is invalid or your account's daily download limit has been exhausted, this message will be prompted: Download quota used up... or cookie invalid...

+Creating an account in Blendswap does not require verification.
+So ou can easily create accounts.
+Or you can subscribe it, then you can download without restrictions.

 ![image-20240501141520638](README.assets/image-20240501141520638.png)